victorcodess/oh-studio-landing/README.md

-# Personal Portfolio Website — v1
+# OH.STUDIO Landing — Replica

 My name is Victor Williams, and I’m a front-end engineer and product designer based in Lagos, Nigeria.
 My passion lies in creating software that solves real-world problems and positively impacts people’s lives.